without Internet Explorer,

 All the alarms that went off that started to get me think this album isn't as good as I thought it was all went off one at a time over time.
 I believe the earliest was for the lyrical themes; and to be frank, the story this album follows fucking sucks.
 Some dude undergoes hypnotherapy for reasons that never are really explained.
 All I can gather is that he's wondering what his own life is about, which I don't believe should warrant the hiring of a hypnotherapist.
 Just realize that life has no meaning and nobody is going to miss us when we're all dead; a philosophy like that makes for a happy life.
 But, he goes through with this anyway and he experiences a past life as a woman who's stuck in a love triangle dilemma with two assholes who happen to be brothers.
 This story goes nowhere interesting and only ends with two of the three characters dead; a happy ending would have all of them dead, probably from suicide from realize that they're living inside a soap opera.
 I also don't understand why the dude in the present just had to go back to relive a stupid drama like this.
 Surely if he had traveled back further in his reincarnation history, he would have come across a Spartan, pirate, viking, or even a prostitute.
 If this soap opera is the most exciting past life he could get, his other lives must have been filled with Arabian carpet merchants, Irish sheep herders, and Indian garbage men.

 Alarm number two came from James LaBrie.
-I really cannot stand the guy's fruity voice; he sounds like a woman even when he's not trying to be the voice of the woman character in which case such as in the first "Tonight I've been searching for it" part in "Strange Deja Vu" in which he sounds really, really bad.
+I really cannot stand the guy's voice; he sounds like a woman even when he's not trying to be the voice of the woman character in which case such as in the first "Tonight I've been searching for it" part in "Strange Deja Vu" in which he sounds really, really bad.
 But you know what?
-LaBrie's fruity voice goes pretty well with the fruity shitty lyrics, and these two together go well with the crappy music on this album.
+LaBrie's voice goes pretty well with the cheesy shitty lyrics, and these two together go well with the crappy music on this album.
 Crap goes really well with crap and crap, and this leads me to the third alarm that went off which took longer to be heard than before, but after a while I finally realized how poor the music is.
 Regression is a useless intro that plays into another intro track, "Overture 1928", which contains music that sounds like it was stolen from the opening theme of a show on Home and Garden Television.
-It's this soft, fruity rock garbage that plays into the first song with lyrics "Strange Deja Vu".
+It's this soft, shitty rock garbage that plays into the first song with lyrics "Strange Deja Vu".
 From there, the band makes a couple of attempts at a darker sound with two lame results: "Fatal Tragedy" and the horribly bloated, chug laced "Home".
-"Through Her Eyes", "One Last Time", "Through My Words", and "The Spirit Carries On" are the worst of the worst here where the album is at its softest and fruitiest.
+"Through Her Eyes", "One Last Time", "Through My Words", and "The Spirit Carries On" are the worst of the worst here where the album is at its softest and most flowery.

 And you know what?
 I feel bad for John Petrucci.
 The guy can obviously play a couple of good solos.
 The catch is that they're surrounded by this HGTV themed nonsense so he'd might as well be the guitarist from Men Without Hats.
 This feeling is not mutual for Mike Portnoy.
 I have no idea why this blue-goateed twelve stepper is praised so much when there is so little about his drumming performance that is at all special.
 Nothing he does here stands out.